Biblical Account of the Tower of Babel

 Who can climb to the heavens and become immortal?
 Only a member of the Divine Assembly live forever.
 (Gilgamesh Tablet III)

-Just as the language of Genesis is quite ancient, so are some of the ideas of this story.
-Such ideas as the heavenly deities being bothered by or afraid of creation.
+Other parts of the Genesis tower narrative are also taken from ANE folklore.
+Such ideas as the heavenly deities being bothered by or afraid of creation beings.
 In Babylonian mythology, the gods are bothered by the noise created by humans on the earth.
 They are also afraid of natural events like the waters of the deluge.
 In Egyptian mythology, Ra is afraid of mankind’s plotting against him and intends to kill the humans.
 The gods of the ancient near east were not like the almighty Yahweh, which we see in the later Hebrew writings.
 They were impulsive, emotive, and sought to keep mankind in check; some gods being charitable towards mankind and some wanting to inhibit them.

 In the biblical narrative, we see traces of the “fearful” god(s) motif.
 In the garden, the gods fear that mankind will be wicked live forever.
 But what is the fear of the tower about?
 In Babel, the gods are afraid that a united mankind might ascend to the abode of the deities (as described in Isaiah 14:14).
 We also see that Yahweh is not yet being ascribed the powers of omniscience or omnipresence.
 In both, the viewing and scattering of the people, God had to leave the heavens and “go down” to the earth.